 In Pelmeny, an older gay man meets a younger man online.
 He has the man over for a date and makes him pelmeny, a classic dumpling.
 As he cooks and tells the story of his life, he comes to realize that the man isn’t there for romance, but violence, and plans to murder him.
 It’s a requiem for those who risk living without a mask.
 This is what we ask of our artists and our athletes.
 To leave it all on the stage or the court or the track.
 To let us see the best and truest expressions of the human experience.

-For how similar our jobs are, theater artists and athletes don’t seem to talk much.
+For how similar our jobs are, theatre artists and athletes don’t seem to talk much.
 We both train unwaveringly for performance day.
 We measure our successes by our own ability to push ourselves to new heights and depths, through new challenges.
 And, if we’re lucky enough to succeed, do we have a responsibility to use that platform to enable social justice and strengthen community?
 To use the amplification of our own voices to give voice to the silenced?
 To actively craft our own origin stories and narratives?
 This answer is different for each of us, but the question demands to be addressed continually over one’s career.

 Propaganda seeks to spark dialogue.
 To examine Russia not just in this moment, but how it came to this moment.
 To examine ourselves in relation to Russia, and to give voice, on their terms, to the artists and athletes whose careers have elected them to the forefront of some of the most pressing humanitarian work facing our global community, as well as to the Russian artists and citizens whose voices are being silenced.
 Asylum is not good enough.
 There will always be young LGBT people without the option of asylum—how are they meant to live?
 In silence and shame until, if they are lucky, they are forced to leave their homes forever?

 Nabokov said something else about sport.
 He wrote, somewhat prophetically, in 1925 that “the Germans too have lately realized that the goose step can only take you so far, and that boxing, football, and hockey are more valuable than military or any other exercises.”
-Sport, like theater, is storytelling, and stories are power.
+Sport, like theatre, is storytelling, and stories are power.